You are here

 However we also know that older people are the most regular users of health services.
-Two out of three people admitted to hospital and 70 per cent hospital emergency beds are taken by those aged 65 and over.
-It is vital that the voices of our growing elderly population are heard.
+Two out of three people admitted to hospital and 70 per cent of hospital emergency beds are taken by those aged 65 and over.
+It's vital that the voices of our growing elderly population are heard.

 Worked up?
 Speak up.

 Many older people using health and social care services have experienced both good and bad care.

 Standards of care